 Although Hindi is the most widely spoken language in India, the country is home to a diverse range of languages.
 One of these languages is Punjabi, which is mainly spoken in a historical region known as Punjab.

-This historical region stretches across part northwestern India and eastern Pakistan.
+This historical region stretches across parts of northwestern India and eastern Pakistan.
 Interestingly, there is an Indian state called Punjab and a Pakistani province with the same name, both of which have Punjabi as one of their main languages.

 Hindi and Punjabi share a lot of common vocabulary words, many of which come from Sanskrit.
 Sanskrit is an ancient language that has influenced numerous Indian languages, much like Latin has influenced many European languages.